awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 Invoke the DynamoDbAsyncClient object's getItem` method and pass it a :aws-java-class:`GetItemRequest <services/dynamodb/model/GetItemRequest>` object with the table name and primary key value of the item you want.
-You can return a java.util.Collection object with all of the attributes for that item (Refer to the following example).
+You can return a *java.util.Collection* object with all of the attributes for that item (refer to the following example).

 **Imports**

 .. literalinclude:: dynamodb.java2.get_item.import.txt
    :language: java

 **Code**

 .. literalinclude:: dynamodb.java2.get_item.main.txt